As sophisticated and decadent as truffles sound, they are the easiest to make.

-While watching Food Network shows Barefoot Contessa and Giada De Laurentis, the truffle recipes we watched were pretty much the same.
-One melted the chocolate in the microwave, and the other chef melted the chocolate in a water bath; both these procedures work.
-Here is the recipe for our homemade Cardamom & Saffron Chocolate Truffles.
+While watching Food Network shows Barefoot Contessa and Giada De Laurentis, both their truffle recipes were pretty much the same.
+One melted the chocolate in the microwave, and the other melted the chocolate in a water bath; both these procedures work.
+Here is a recipe for one of our favorite truffle flavors – Cardamom & Saffron Chocolate Truffles.

 Cardamom and Saffron ChocolateTruffles: